dokkev/obsidian-valut/SIm2Real/TDMPC.md

 - For example, Humanoid locomotion task panning with a model may be beneficial for accurate joint movement, whereas the higher-level object such as direction can be guided by long-term value estimates

 - The key technical contribution is how the model is learned.
+- Prior works learns a model through state or video prediction, but this is inefficient

 *Terminal Value Function*